Skip to main content

 If you are unsure, the FAFSA also includes a contributor wizard tool to assist in figuring out who to include.

-• What can I do now to prepare for the changes?
+• What can I do early to prepare for the FAFSA?

 Virtual Advisor Ruggles Icon Questions?
 Ask Ruggles